What exactly is a sleep prop?

 Think about how you go to sleep each night.
 Do you read a book, or watch your favorite show before bed?
 Do you take a warm bath, and slip into your comfy pajamas?
 Or maybe all you need is your favorite pillow?
 These are associations that help remind us it’s time to sleep.
 Any deviation from that can completely throw us off.
 You could be up all night, tossing and turning, just because you don’t have your pillow, or you weren’t able to take your warm bath.

-We associate these props or rituals with sleep, so without them it’s almost impossible to fall asleep, even if your dead tired!
+We associate these props or rituals with sleep, so without them, it’s almost impossible to fall asleep, even if you’re dead tired!
 This is exactly what happens with babies.
 They need that exact sleep association in order to fall asleep, and since they have many sleep-wake cycles during the night, they will also need that particular prop to fall back asleep.

 Not to mention, if your baby has a sleep association with you, then she is going to wake up alarmed when she realizes she is no longer in your arms.
 Just as you would if you fell asleep in your bed, but woke up on the couch.
 It’s just as frightening for your baby!
 Also, if you are rocking your baby in your warm and cozy arms, but then place her in the crib, she will wake during the transfer or shortly after laid down.
 Quite often after a sleep cycle.
 She will wake up, scream, flail her arms or startle and at that point it will be very difficult to get your baby back to sleep.
 Laying your baby down awake so she is aware of her surrounding prevents this.